// Features

 Filter Interaction

-All three filters (type chips, search, cluster) apply simultaneously.
+Both filters (type chips and search) apply simultaneously.
 A node must pass all active filters to appear at full opacity with interactive pointer events enabled.

 Tooltips and Popovers